Zuiko: Pen fixed-lens half-frame cameras

-During the development of what became the Pen half-frame camera, released in 1959, Maitani challenged the lens design department to construct a Tessar-type lens as good as one from Leica, resulting in the D.Zuiko 28mm 3.5; the lens was designed without regard to cost and ended up consuming the entire development budget.
+During the development of what became the Pen half-frame camera, released in 1959, Maitani challenged the lens design department to construct a Tessar-type lens as good as one from Leica, resulting in the D.Zuiko 28 mm 3.5; the lens was designed without regard to cost and ended up consuming the entire development budget.
 The Pen featured simplified mechanisms where possible to control costs, as a result.
 The prototype camera delighted the head of Olympus, Eiichi Sakurai, who wanted to put the camera into production immediately; however, the head of Olympus's factory flatly refused to produce the "toy camera" and production was initially outsourced.
 The best-selling camera for Olympus at the time was the Wide, which was selling just over 1,000 units per month; once the Pen went on sale, Olympus had to ramp up production of the Pen to more than 5,000 units per month.

-Olympus introduced the Pen-S in 1960, featuring a slightly faster D.Zuiko 30mm 2.8 lens.
-In 1961, a programmed autoexposure variant of the original Pen was released, the Pen-EE, equipped with the original D.Zuiko 28mm 3.5 lens and a selenium cell meter.
-The Pen-EE S of 1962 combined the faster Pen-S D.Zuiko 30mm 2.8 lens with the meter and autoexposure of the original Pen-EE.
-A second Pen-S with the original Pen's slower D.Zuiko 28mm 3.5 lens was released in 1964, alongside a wide-angle variant, the Pen-W, equipped with an E.Zuiko 25mm 2.8 lens.
+Olympus introduced the Pen-S in 1960, featuring a slightly faster D.Zuiko 30 mm 2.8 lens.
+In 1961, a programmed autoexposure variant of the original Pen was released, the Pen-EE, equipped with the original D.Zuiko 28 mm 3.5 lens and a selenium cell meter.
+The Pen-EE S of 1962 combined the faster Pen-S D.Zuiko 30 mm 2.8 lens with the meter and autoexposure of the original Pen-EE.
+A second Pen-S with the original Pen's slower D.Zuiko 28 mm 3.5 lens was released in 1964, alongside a wide-angle variant, the Pen-W, equipped with an E.Zuiko 25 mm 2.8 lens.
 The two Pen-EE and EE S models gained 'EL' (Easy Load) variants in 1966 with a new six-slot film take-up spool.